Obstructions to convexity in neural codes: Enumerating and classifying codes on five neurons

-For our list of simplicial complexes, we first used {\tt Nauty} \cite{nauty} to generate a list of all connected simplicial complexes on up to 5 vertices, up to isomorphism.
+For our list of simplicial complexes, we first used {\tt Nauty} \cite{nauty} to generate a list of all connected simplicial complexes on up to five vertices, up to isomorphism.
 We worked only with connected simplicial complexes because any disconnected simplicial complex on five neurons can be expressed as the disjoint union of simplicial complexes on fewer than five vertices, and has thus been dealt with in previous work.
-We found that there is 1 connected simplicial complex on each of 1 and 2 vertices, 3 connected simplicial complexes on 3 vertices, 14 connected simplicial complexes on 4 four vertices, and 157 connected simplicial complexes on 5 vertices.
-The simplicial complexes on up to 4 vertices appears in~\cite[Figure~4]{what-makes}.
+We found that there is one connected simplicial complex on each of one and two vertices, three connected simplicial complexes on three vertices, 14 connected simplicial complexes on four vertices, and 157 connected simplicial complexes on five vertices.
+The simplicial complexes on up to four vertices appears in~\cite[Figure~4]{what-makes}.

 Including disconnected simplicial complexes brings these counts to 1, 2, 5, 20, and 180, respectively, which agrees with the corresponding sequence in the on-line encyclopedia of integer sequences~\cite[A261005]{oeis}.
 The next term in this sequence tells us that there are 16,143 simplicial complexes on six vertices, up to isomorphism.
 We do not produce a list of all simplicial complexes on six vertices, since we view this as too large a data set to be useful at the moment.